-Note that pillow that are contain more filling tend to be less breathable than those with less filling.
-If you are looking for a breathable pillow, consider purchasing one made fusing polyester or a micro-bead pillow.
+Note that pillows that contain more filling tend to be less breathable than those with less filling.
+If you want a breathable pillow, consider purchasing one made of fusing polyester or a micro-bead pillow.

 Consider Your Loved One’s Allergies

-Pillows are made of different materials, and, your loved one may be allergic to certain materials.
-Before purchasing a pillow, ensure that you understand the materials that your loved one may be allergic to.
+Pillows are made of different materials, and your loved one may be allergic to certain materials.
+Before purchasing a pillow, ensure you understand the materials your loved one may be allergic to.

 Consider The Ease Of Cleaning The Pillow

 For a great night’s sleep, you should ensure that your elderly loved one sleeps on a clean pillow each night.
-It is therefore important that you purchase a neck support pillow that can be easily cleaned several times each month.
+Therefore, you must purchase a neck support pillow that can be easily cleaned several times each month.

 Other top tips for buying a neck support pillow for your elderly loved one include:

-- Select a durable pillow but remember that experts recommend that you replace pillows at least once every 2 years.
+- Select a durable pillow but remember that experts recommend that you replace pillows at least once every two years.

 - Check the reviews left by people suffering from neck pains who have used the particular type of pillow you are thinking of purchasing.